tsackton/taelgarverse/docs/people/addermarians/einrik-arpaad.md

-:octicons-location-24:{ .lg .middle } Laid to rest [Owen Tavish](<owen-tavish.md>) on May 6th, 1715 in [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>)
+:octicons-location-24:{ .lg .middle } Laid to rest by [Owen Tavish](<owen-tavish.md>) on May 6th, 1715 in [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>)

-Sir Einrik Arpaad was the commander of [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>) whose fall to the [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) left him a wrathful ghost later laid to rest by [Owen Tavish](<owen-tavish.md>).
-## Overview
-Sir Einrik Arpaad commanded [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>), the frontier fort protecting the sometimes-dangerous road through the [Torvaine Forest](<../../gazetteer/greater-sembara/addermarch/torvaine-forest.md>), connecting [Valcroix](<../../gazetteer/greater-sembara/addermarch/valcroix.md>) and [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>).
-Trusted for decades of service, he fell when the cursed [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) twisted his will, driving him to slaughter his garrison and, in turn, binding him as the fort’s wrathful ghost.
-The [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) escaped his haunt, and cleric [Owen Tavish](<owen-tavish.md>) later laid the spirit to rest, leaving only a cautionary tale about the dagger’s malign influence.
+Sir Einrik Arpaad commanded [Torvaine Watch](<../../gazetteer/greater-sembara/addermarch/torvaine-watch.md>), the fort protecting the sometimes-dangerous road through the [Torvaine Forest](<../../gazetteer/greater-sembara/addermarch/torvaine-forest.md>), connecting [Valcroix](<../../gazetteer/greater-sembara/addermarch/valcroix.md>) and [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>).
+Trusted for decades of service, he fell when the cursed [Serpentine Dagger](<../../things/magic-items/serpentine-dagger.md>) twisted his will, driving him to slaughter his garrison and, in turn, binding him to the fort as a wrathful [ghost](<../../creatures/bestiary/undead.md>).
+The [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) escaped from his haunted menace, and the priest [Owen Tavish](<owen-tavish.md>) later laid his spirit to rest.

-## Personality & Outlook
 Einrik was a disciplined soldier who prized duty and order above all.
-The curse exaggerated those traits into paranoid absolutism, convincing him only he could protect the watch.
-Even in undeath his spectral vigilance centered on keeping the gates sealed, punishing anyone who touched the dagger or questioned his command.
+The curse exaggerated those traits into paranoid absolutism, convincing him that only he could possibly protect the watch.
+Even in undeath, his ghostly vigilance centered on keeping the gates sealed, punishing anyone who touched the dagger or questioned his command.

-## Relationships
-- **Marshal [Hildo Brask](<hildo-brask.md>)** – Loyal second whose death at Einrik’s hands epitomizes the dagger’s corruption.
-- **[Bartoz](<bartoz.md>)** – Smith who opposed the dagger’s presence and ultimately struck Einrik down.
-- **[Owen Tavish](<owen-tavish.md>)** – Priest who faced Einrik’s ghost in prayer and released him from the dagger’s thrall.

 ## Events
 - Apr 01, 1715 DR: Succumbed to the Serpentine Dagger, murdered the garrison, and was slain by [Bartoz](<bartoz.md>).